 In her 20s, she became an organizer and carried her interests to community design, social justice (working with ACORN, the AFL-CIO, and a domestic violence program) and forest issues.

-In 2005, as she was finishing up her second stint in graduate school, she stumbled into a Permaculture Design Course with Peter Bane and Keith Johnson.
-She never looked back.
+In 2005, while finishing up her second stint in graduate school, she stumbled into a Permaculture Design Course with Peter Bane and Keith Johnson and never looked back.
 From the end of that course, she began apprenticing as a teacher.
 In 2006 she co-originated the Bloomington Permaculture Guild.
 In 2008, she began working with Permaculture Design Magazine (formerly The Permaculture Activist).
 In 2010, she joined the board of the Association for Regenerative Culture.
-In 2014, she presented at the North American Permaculture Convergence on Permaculture and Children; co-originated the Great Rivers and Lakes Permaculture Institute with Peter Bane and Penny Krebiehl, and became the board president of a local non-profit, The Center for Sustainable Living, in order to transform it into a bioregional permaculture institute.
+In 2014, she presented at the North American Permaculture Convergence on Permaculture and Children; co-originated the Great Rivers and Lakes Permaculture Institute with Peter Bane and Penny Krebiehl.

 Braden Trauth, Cincinnati, Ohio.